LUMCyberSecurity/LUMCyberSecurity.github.io/README.md

 This page serves as our test bench for anything we want to make public and to help individuals gain usefull knowledge about webdesign too

 # Set up for work
+  1.1.0.
+If you havent already made a github account please do so.

   1. If you havent been added to the repository please email me (Javon) at jckitson@loyola.edu or Christina at cmrusso@loyola.edu   and we can add you.

   2. Once you're added please check your email and join the group